Equity vs. Index Options

 Exercise & Assignment

 In order to ensure that an index option is exercised on a particular day before expiration, the holder must notify his brokerage firm before the firm's exercise cut-off time for accepting exercise instructions on that day.
 On expiration days, the cut-off time for exercise may be different from that for an early exercise (before expiration).
-Note: Different firms may have different cut-off times for accepting exercise instructions from customers, and those cut-off times may be different for different classes of options.
+Note: Different firms may have different cut-off times for accepting exercise instructions from customers.
+Those cut-off times may be different for different classes of options.
 In addition, the cut-off times for index options may be different from those for equity options.

 AM & PM Settlement

-PM settlement - Exercise settlement values are based on the reported level of the index calculated with the last reported prices of the index's component stocks at the close of market hours on the day of exercise.
+- PM settlement - Exercise settlement values based on the reported level of the index calculated with the last reported prices of the index's component stocks at the close of market hours on the day of exercise.

 If a particular component security does not open for trading on the day the exercise settlement value is determined, the last reported price of that security is used.

 When the exercise settlement value of an index option is derived from the opening prices of the component securities, investors should be aware that value might not be reported for several hours following the opening of trading in those securities.
 A number of updated index levels may be reported at and after the opening before the exercise settlement value is reported.
 There could be a substantial divergence between those reported index levels and the reported exercise settlement value.

 Although equity option contracts generally have only American-style exercise, index options can have either American- or European-style.

 In the case of an American-style option, the holder of the option has the right to exercise it on or any business day before its expiration date.
 The writer of an American-style option can be assigned at any time, either when or before the option expires.
 Early assignment is not always predictable.